GinoPane/oc-blogtaxonomy-plugin/README.md

 ## Changes to Original Blog Plugin

 Original blog categories were enhanced with ability to add posts while being on the single category page.
-They were also placed along with tags and series in their own **Taxonomy** tab of a CMS blog page.
+They were also placed in a new tag-like style along with tags and series in their own **Taxonomy** tab of a backend CMS blog page.

 ## Implementing Frontend Pages